huggingface/optimum-habana/examples/text-classification/README.md

 Fine-tuning of the model can be performed on a single device, across multiple devices using MPI, or with DeepSpeed.

-For multi-devices training with MPI, add the following before run_glue.py.
-X is device number
+For multi-device training with MPI, add the following before `run_glue.py` (X is the device number):
 > python ../gaudi_spawn.py \
 >    --world_size X --use_mpi run_glue.py \